 The 5 Stages of Project Management

-In the modern work environment, it is virtually impossible to navigate all the tasks and processes without some type of Project Management tool or knowledge.
+In the modern work environment, it is virtually impossible to navigate all tasks and processes even without some form of project management tool.
+Knowing the project management stages will help you lead any project to success.

-While a Project Manager can be very useful to your company, it is not the right fit for all types of businesses, especially those employing a Lean project management approach.
-Other companies might not yet be ready to make the investment in having a project manager.
+While a Project Manager can be handy to your company, they may not be the right fit for all types of businesses, especially those employing a Lean project management approach.
+Other companies might not yet be ready to invest in having a project manager.

-However, not having a project manager on your project team doesn’t mean you should go into your future projects blind and without knowing the best practices and making the most well-informed decisions.
+However, not having a project manager on your project team doesn’t mean you should enter your future projects blind and without knowledge of best practices, making the most well-informed decisions.

-According to the PMBOK – Project Management Body of Knowledge, created by the Project Management Institute (PMI), the 5 Project Management Stages are usually defined as Initiation, Planning, Execution, Control, and Close.
+According to the PMBOK – Project Management Body of Knowledge, created by the Project Management Institute (PMI), the 5 Project Management Stages are usually defined as:

-Each project starts with its conception and initiation, which is when you are gonna look at the goal and evaluate if you should go on with it at all.
-Next comes the planning phase, in which you are going to determine how the project will be carried out, and what the project team is and create a plan.
+Each project begins with its conception and initiation when you evaluate whether to proceed with it at all.
+Next comes the planning phase, in which you will determine how the project will be carried out, identify the team members, and create a plan.

 The third stage, execution, is when you will work on the actual project.
-Control usually occurs concurrently with the execution and will consist of the monitoring of progress and performance.
+Control typically occurs concurrently with execution and involves monitoring progress and performance.
 Lastly, the closing phase is when you will tie the loose ends and hand over your deliverables.

 growth, advance, project stages

 A project is initiated with its definition.
 That can be a business case or a project charter.
-It is in this initiation phase that any feasibility studies should be carried out to then determine if the project is going to move forward.
+It is during this initiation phase that feasibility studies should be conducted to determine whether the project will move forward.

 If you decide to move forward with the project, this is the time to create a project initiation document (PID).
-This document is the basis of your project and will help draw out several of its central aspects.
-On top of your business case or project charter, some of the aspects the PID should cover are the project’s objectives, magnitude, and scope, a draft of the project organization – a timeline, who will be responsible for what, the project’s limitations, and its stakeholders.
+This document serves as the basis for your project and will help outline several of its central aspects.
+In addition to your business case or project charter, some key elements the PID should cover include the project’s objectivesmagnitude, and scope, a draft of the project organization (including a timeline, responsibilities, and project limitations), and its stakeholders.

 1. Project Planning